SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 			* French Rev shaked europe A27
 		* napolean tried to spread ideas of the revolution A26
 		* How did he fade?
 (FIND QUOTE: "He got balance-of-powered" This is in mason.
 Search for the word "banished")
 		* Net positive?
 Hard to tell.
 But!
-At that time, this was natural and inevitable: we got from Louis to Louis, but it is from A31 Louis to A30
+At that time, this was natural and inevitable: we got from Louis to Louis, but it is from A31 Louis to A30 better Louis
 * This whole sherade is the best possible outcome anyways
 	* Its advantageous to do business instead of doing brute territorialism A12, which BOP prevents (sharing! balance! best interest!)
 		* The big-BOP Britons did not want to assimilate in the Indeas A19 when it is not in their intrests